-No bylaw, rule, or regulation governing a multiple-family dwelling, nor any action or inaction of the governing body or management of a multiple-family dwelling, may:
+No bylaw, rule, or regulation governing a rental dwelling, nor any action or inaction of the governing body or management of a rental dwelling, may:

-- (1) unreasonably impair any rights guaranteed by the Free-Exercise Clause of the First Amendment to the United States Constitution or by Article 36 of the Maryland Declaration of Rights; or - (2) prohibit or deny any reasonable accommodation for religious practices.
+(1) unreasonably impair any rights guaranteed by the Free-Exercise Clause of the First Amendment to the United States Constitution or by Article 36 of the Maryland Declaration of Rights; or

+(2) prohibit or deny any reasonable accommodation for religious practices.
 (Ord.
 07-529; Ord.
-10-342.)
+10-342; Ord.
+18-130.)